wavemaker/docs/learn/react-native/accessibility-support.md

 For example: in above Sign Up button, we can add
 - **Hint** : `Creates a new account`
-So, now screen reader will read **Sign Up, button.
-Creates a new account.**.
+So, now screen reader will read: 🔊 **Sign Up, button.
+Creates a new account**.

 <div class="text--center">
     <video style={{width:300}} controls>